 Connect with nature and the universe.
 Nature can also help with healing.
 Get out of the house for some fresh air or take a walk outside.
 Read books on spiritual growth or on grief.
-Explore something than yourself.
+Explore something other than yourself.

 Talk to a grief counselor

 Grief is not a disorder, and it's not the same as depression.
 Some people who are grieving may need the support of a counselor, but it is important not to be afraid to do so if it becomes unmanageable.
 When searching for a counselor, choose someone who focuses on grief and bereavement.

 These counselors have specialized training with various types of grief.
 If your grief makes daily life difficult and it doesn’t seem to get better, call a counselor in your area.
 They can help you cope and provide support.

 Join a support group, in person or online

 Support groups are ideal for helping people through grief.
 Everyone shares their experiences, helping each other feel less lonely.